neobotix/neo_docking2/README.md

     ```ros2 launch neo_mp(?)_(?)00-2 docking_navigation.launch.py```

     the launch can be found under the corresponding robot package.
-The poses for docking are stored under `dock_pose.yaml`, which can be found under this (neo_docking2) package.
+The poses for docking are stored under `dock_param.yaml`, which can be found under this (neo_docking2) package.

   * launch the node using the given launch file:

     ```ros2 launch neo_docking2 docking_launch.py```

-    by default uses the pose from  `dock_pose.yaml`
+    by default uses the pose from  `dock_param.yaml`

   * or just use `ros2 run` to run the executable.
 Of course, the params can be also passed along with it using the extension `--ros-args` and pointing to the file containing the params

-    ```ros2 run neo_docking2 neo_docking2 --ros-args --params-file src/neo_docking2/launch/dock_pose.yaml```
+    ```ros2 run neo_docking2 neo_docking2 --ros-args --params-file src/neo_docking2/launch/dock_param.yaml```

 ## Available services:
   * `/go_and_dock`: Initiates docking process
   * `/undock_and_arm`: Undocks and is ready for the next command
-  * `/store_pose`: Poses are stored in the `dock_pose.yaml` file, which can be found under the launch directory.

 ## The process: